julioale21/rooftop-custom-calculator/README.md

 ## The objetive

-Your objetive is to build a calculator custom calculator with two inputs, by default both must have value 0.
+Your objetive is to build a custom calculator with two inputs, by default both must have value 0.

 Optional: Create a numeric keyboard.